 Attribution, indeed, is the act of assigning credit to touchpoints, while attribution model is the rule/s or algorithm used to determine how much credit each touchpoint receives.

-A straightforward method to assign credit to various touchpoints in a user’s journey is to select one touchpoint and attribute all the credit to it.
-These are known as Single-Touch Attribution Models.
+A straightforward method to assign conversion credit in a user’s journey is to select one touchpoint and attribute all the credit to it, these are known as Single-Touch Attribution Models.
 Conversely, models that allocate credit to multiple touchpoints along the conversion path are called Multi-Touch Attribution Models.

 GA4 offers three primary models (previously was seven), categorised into two types: